Rauwolfiae radix

 This section has been translated automatically.

-Rauwolfiae radix, also called Rauwolfia root, is a drug monographed by the Commission E, which is produced from the whole or cut dried root of Rauwolfia srepentina, the snakewood.
+Rauwolfiae radix, also known as Rauwolfia root, is a drug monographed by Commission E, made from the whole or cut dried root of Rauwolfia srepentina, the snakewood.
 Rauwolfiae radix is used as a herbal medicine for the treatment of mild hypertension.

 Ingredients